susam/tzero/README.md

 Usage: `list`

 List completed timeboxes in current channel.
-Only most recent 10 timeboxes started within the last 2 days are listed.

 In a private message session, this command lists your completed timeboxes that you ran in a private message session.